-Iran targets Israeli bases across Syrian frontier, Israel pounds Syria
+Iran targets Israeli positions across Syrian frontier, Israel pounds Syria

 That attack killed 15 people, including eight Iranians, the Syrian Observatory for Human Rights said, though the commander said there were no casualties.
 Israel has neither confirmed nor denied responsibility.

-Additional reporting by Dan Williams in Jerusalem and Dahlia Nehme and Tom Perry in Beirut; Writing by Angus McDowall; Editing by Grant McCool and Peter Cooney and Tom Perry
+Reporting by Stephen Farrell and Dan Williams in Jerusalem and Dahlia Nehme and Tom Perry in Beirut; Writing by Angus McDowall; Editing by Grant McCool and Peter Cooney and Tom Perry